 The girls loved playing with this and the rice did feel lovely.
 I dyed it using a few teaspoons of food colouring and some antibacterial hand gel and then left it overnight.
-I used these instructions from Taming The Goblin to help.
 I let the girls add each of the materials with a spoon.
 They loved adding the glitter and sequins best, of course.
 I’m quite impressed with how well they kept the rice in the tray.
-To be honest I made more of a mess this time as to begin with I used a very thin plastic bag to dye the rice with and it all dropped out the bottom.
+To be honest, I made more of a mess this time as to begin with I used a very thin plastic bag to dye the rice with and it all dropped out the bottom.
 Then after we had played with it for a few days, I balanced it rather precariously and it fell off the sideboard.

-The girls really liked putting the rice into the muffin tins and making spooky looking cakes.
-It was really good for practicing fine motor skills.
+The girls really liked putting the rice into the muffin tins and making spooky-looking cakes.
+It was really good for practising fine motor skills.
 The next day when the twins had their nap I sneaked some Halloween chocolates in to see if they noticed.
 It didn’t take long and they were delighted with the surprise!

 We put the rest of the treats into a hollowed-out pumpkin, which made a brilliant container.
 Unfortunately, they didn’t last until Halloween so all the poor children visiting will be a bit disappointed.